Western theater of the American Revolutionary War: Background

-1775 to 1776 – Neutrality and small raids
+1775 to 1776: Neutrality and small raids

 Initially, both the British and the Continental Congress sought to keep western American Indians out of the war.
 At Fort Pitt in October 1775, American and Indian leaders reaffirmed the boundary established by Dunmore's War the previous year.
 Without British support, Indian leaders such as Chief Blackfish (Shawnee) and Pluggy (Mingo) raided into Kentucky, hoping to drive the settlers out.
 Governor Patrick Henry of Virginia wanted to retaliate by attacking Pluggy's Town in the Ohio Country, but he canceled the expedition for fear that the militia would be unable to distinguish between neutral and hostile Indians, and thus make enemies of the neutral Lenape and Shawnees.
-Nevertheless, Shawnees and Delaware became increasingly divided over whether or not to take part in the war.
+Nevertheless, Shawnees and Lenape became increasingly divided over whether or not to take part in the war.
 While leaders such as White Eyes (Lenape) and Cornstalk (Shawnee) urged neutrality, Buckongahelas (Lenape) and Blue Jacket (Shawnee) decided to fight against the Americans.

 In Kentucky, isolated settlers and hunters became the frequent target of attacks, compelling many to return to the East.
 By late spring of 1776, fewer than 200 colonists remained in Kentucky, primarily at the fortified settlements of Boonesborough, Harrodsburg, and Logan's Station.
 In December 1776, Pluggy was killed in an attack on McClellan's Station, which was located on the site of present Georgetown, Kentucky.

-1776 – Opening battle of the war
+1776: Opening battle of the war

 The Battle of Island Flats, at Eaton's station, was the opening battle of the American War of Independence in the west.
 The battle was fought in July 1776—shortly after the United States had declared its independence from Britain.
 It pitted the American Patriot militia and a small force of regulars, against the British-allied Cherokee warriors, who launched a three-pronged attack against the frontier inhabitants in the Overmountain region of the Washington District.
 On July 20, 1776, they started their campaign against the settlers at the lowlands across from Long Island on the Holston.
-The frontirsmen had been warned ahead of time by messengers sent from the Cherokee diplomat, Nancy Ward.
+The frontiersmen had been warned ahead of time by messengers sent from the Cherokee diplomat, Nancy Ward.

 Following Cherokee chiefs Dragging Canoe (Tsiyu Gansini), The Raven (Savanukah), and Oconostota (all three of whom were experienced warriors), but lacking the element of surprise, the Cherokees were quickly routed, took several casualties, and had to withdraw.
 Red Chief Dragging Canoe, who led the attack on Eaton's station, was badly wounded, but survived.
 The other two battles were fought later in the day: Oconostota at Watauga, and The Raven at Carter's valley.
 The Raven had some success in driving out the inhabitants of Carter's Valley, as fleeting as it was; but Oconostota's force was also routed.